maxlair1/FAAVIATOR-design/content/Components/Buttons/Circular Button.md

 tags:
   - component
 ---
-> [!example] &nbsp;&nbsp;Version 1
+> [!example] &nbsp;&nbsp;Version 1.1
+> - 9/26 Added `.negative` button type

 > [!warning] This documentation is non-exaustive and a work-in-progress

 # Overview
 ---

 **A circular button lets the user perform an action with a tap or a click.
-Also can be used in a row with descriptive labels, when the high-level interactions on a page are all equalIy important.
+Also can be used in a row with descriptive labels, when the high-level interactions on a page are all equally important.

-Most commonly used as the navigation [[content/Components/iOS UI/Back Button|Back Button]], or the close button/interaction on a [[content/Components/Popups/Bottom Sheet|Bottom Sheet]].**
+Most commonly used as the navigation [[Components/iOS UI/Back Button|Back Button]], or the close button/interaction on a [[Components/Popups/Bottom Sheet|Bottom Sheet]].**

 # Use